fluxninja/aperture/docs/gen/policies/swagger.md

 - [WorkloadConfigWorkload](#workload-config-workload) – Workload defines a class of requests that preferably have similar properties suc…
 - [languagev1ConcurrencyLimiter](#languagev1-concurrency-limiter) – Concurrency Limiter is an actuator component that regulates flows in order to pr…
 - [languagev1RateLimiter](#languagev1-rate-limiter)
+- [policylanguagev1FluxMeter](#policylanguagev1-flux-meter) – FluxMeter gathers metrics for the traffic that matches its selector.
 - [v1ArithmeticCombinator](#v1-arithmetic-combinator) – Type of combinator that computes the arithmetic operation on the operand signals…
 - [v1ArithmeticCombinatorIns](#v1-arithmetic-combinator-ins) – Inputs for the Arithmetic Combinator component.
 - [v1ArithmeticCombinatorOuts](#v1-arithmetic-combinator-outs) – Outputs for the Arithmetic Combinator component.